bzar/qmlon/README.md

 The `qmlon::create` creates and initializes a variable of the initializer's template type.
 It only works for types that are default constructible.
 Otherwise you'd first create the object and then use `qmlon::Initializer::init` to set the properties and children.
 When you've created the initializers you can just request the root type `qmlon::Initializer<MyDocumentType>` to create and initialize the data structures using `qmlon::create` or `qmlon::Initializer::init` like above.

 There are also some convenience functions for common initialization operations.
 One such function is a generic setter generator `qmlon::set`.
 It takes a member or member function pointer as a parameter and returns a setter function that can be used by an initializer.
+Similar functions are `qmlon::createSet` and `qmlon::createAdd` which create an object, initialize it and then set it as property like `qmlon::set`

 For example, the above code could also be written as:

     qmlon::Initializer<FooType> initFoo({
       {"bar", qmlon::set(&FooType::bar)}